Chapter 3 : Half Timing, Half Luck

 “Okay then, how about you?
 Any old girlfriends?
 Prospects?”
 She laughed again as Lorcan turned red.

 “No. Well – I mean...”
 He looked down at her with a look she couldn’t interpret.
 “There is one girl.
-But I don’t think she realized I’m interested.”
+But I don’t think she realizes I’m interested.”

 Lucy looked at him curiously.
 “Oh really?
 Well, you better just tell her then.
 A girl can’t be expected to wait forever, so don’t let her go.”
 Lorcan nodded as the music came to an end.
 Lucy pulled away, and reluctantly Lorcan’s arms dropped.